Dr4cule/Mineflayer-Discord-bridge/README.md

 - ```discordChannelId```: The ID of the Discord channel where the bot will send messages.
 - ```allowedUserIds```: The list of Discord user IDs that are allowed to send commands to the bot.
 - ```BlockedMessages```: The list of messages that the bot will ignore.
+- ```Preference```: If true the bot sends messages to dc and can be controlled by allowed users from there else it sends and can be controlled from console.

 Once everything is done and set up run the bot using:
 ```